|

 about 70 km. north of Dali.
 The mountain looks like a crouching lion

-who turns its head back and looks at the county seat and the belt-like
+who turns its head back and looks at the county seat and the

-dense forests and there are more than 20 temples scattered over the
+forests and there are more than 20 temples scattered over the

 mountain.